Oppenheim3r/ERP-System/README.md

  # Oppenheim3r:
 Oppe is a versatile software developer known for his problem-solving prowess and proficiency in low-level computing.
-With a knack for crafting innovative solutions, Husam employs his programming skills to tackle complex challenges effectively.
+With a knack for crafting innovative solutions, employs his programming skills to tackle complex challenges effectively.

 # Project Overview